5 Signs to Consider Bankruptcy

 Spending More than you Earn Regularly

 It is possible not to realize this, but if you have reduced on extra expenditure and unnecessary spending yet you still fall in debt at the end of a period multiple times, consider legal advice on filing for bankruptcy.
-The more you are in debt, the more indebted you become because debts have a tendency of gaining interests.
+The more you are in debt, the more indebted you become because debts have a tendency of gaining interest.
 Another scenario is spending all savings on bills instead of what you intended the savings for.

 Constant Calls from Creditors